jdougan/Enfilades-1984/README.md

 It has been rediscovered independently by Rodney M. Bates (who called them K-Trees or Sequence Trees) and were published in Dr. Dobbs in 1994 and later republished to GitHub.

-The Ropes data structure, which is also very similar to the Model-T and K-trees, was invented around the same time as K-trees and published in 1995.
+The Ropes data structure, which is also very similar to the Model-T and K-Trees, was invented around the same time as K-Trees and published in 1995.

 ### Sources
 * [K-Trees reference implementations 2022 at GitHub](https://github.com/RodneyBates/ktrees)